TiagoJCor/beautiful-jekyll/aboutme.md

 ### Research interests

 Currently I am interested in the study and application of optimization, machine learning and numerical methods, and more generally in mathematical modeling as a means to solve practical problems.
 I have further research experience in experimental atomic physics and retain a great deal of curiosity on topics in the realms of quantum mechanics, quantum computing and ultracold physics.

 I am member of the Society for Industrial and Applied Mathematics ([SIAM](https://www.siam.org/ "SIAM webpage")) and was a member of the American Physical Society ([APS](https://www.aps.org/ "APS webpage")) between 2015 and 2017.

 ### Beyond academia

+On a daily basis my hobbies include reading, swimming, and discussing the intricacies (or lack therof) of Portuguese soccer to anyone who cares to indulge me.
+I have been lucky to travel to more than a few interesting places around the world, mostly driven by the desire to try new foods.